catarinareisdias/About/index.md

 ### Cooley-Tukey FFT

 The next step was to investigate how to optimize this computation.
-I found out we can make use of fast Fourier Transform algorithms.
+I found out we can make use of Fast Fourier Transform (FFT) algorithms.
 The most common FFT is the _Cooley-Tukey_ algorithm.
 It consists on a divide and conquer algorithm such that the lenght-_n_ transform is replaced by two transforms of lenght _n_/2.

 ### Two different Implementations